SomethingTotallyRandom/Wallet-Transaction-Monitor/README.md

 > ## Changelog - 2023-07-10
 >  * Added the ability to monitor multiple Bitcoin wallets with custom names
+>  * Added option to save the information to a text file
 >  * More features will come within a couple of weeks

 ### Requirements